Daylight saving time in Australia: History

 1970 ABC interviews with Tasmanians about the introduction of Daylight Saving.

 Daylight saving was first used in Australia during World War I, and was applied in all states.
-It was used again during the Second World War.
-A drought in Tasmania in 1967 led to the reintroduction of daylight saving in that state during the summer, and this was repeated every summer since then.
+It was used again during World War II.
+A drought in Tasmania in 1967 led to the reintroduction of daylight saving in that state during the summer, which has been repeated every summer since then.
 In 1971, New South Wales, Victoria, Queensland, South Australia, and the Australian Capital Territory followed Tasmania by observing daylight saving.
 Western Australia and the Northern Territory did not.
 Queensland abandoned daylight saving time in 1972.

-Originally Tasmania alone commenced daylight saving on the first Sunday in October, while the other states began on the last Sunday in October and finished on the last Sunday in March, until 2008.

-From 2008/09 daylight saving has been extended another four weeks in NSW, Victoria, SA and the ACT, in addition to Tasmania, from the first Sunday in October to the first Sunday in April.
+Until 2008, Tasmania commenced daylight saving on the first Sunday in October, while the other states began on the last Sunday in October and finished on the last Sunday in March.
+From 2008/09 daylight saving was extended another four weeks in NSW, Victoria, SA and the ACT, in addition to Tasmania, from the first Sunday in October to the first Sunday in April.

-Queensland again trialled daylight saving, for three years between 1989 and 1992, with a referendum on daylight saving held on 22 February 1992, which was defeated with a 54.5% 'no' vote – with regional and rural areas strongly opposed, while those in the metropolitan South East Queensland were in favour.
+Queensland again trialled daylight between 1989 and 1992.
+A referendum on daylight saving was held on 22 February 1992, which resulted in 54.5% of voters rejecting its continuation.
+Regional and rural areas were strongly opposed, while those in the metropolitan areas of South East Queensland were in favour.

-In December 2008, the Daylight Saving for South East Queensland (DS4SEQ) political party was officially registered, advocating the implementation of a dual-time zone arrangement for Daylight Saving in South East Queensland while the rest of the state maintains standard time.
+In December 2008, the Daylight Saving for South East Queensland (DS4SEQ) political party was officially registered, advocating the implementation of a dual-time zone arrangement, with daylight saving applying in South East Queensland while the rest of the state maintained standard time.
 The party contested the 2009 state election with 32 candidates and received around one percent of the statewide primary vote, equating to around 2.5% across the 32 electorates contested.

-On 14 April 2010, and after being approached by the Daylight Saving for South East Queensland (DS4SEQ) political party, Queensland Independent member Peter Wellington, introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into Queensland Parliament, calling for a referendum to be held at the next State election on the introduction of daylight saving into South East Queensland under a dual-time zone arrangement.
-The Bill was defeated in Queensland Parliament on 15 June 2011.
+On 14 April 2010, after being approached by the Daylight Saving for South East Queensland (DS4SEQ) political party, Queensland Independent member Peter Wellington, introduced the Daylight Saving for South East Queensland Referendum Bill 2010 into Queensland Parliament, calling for a referendum to be held at the next State election on the introduction of daylight saving in South East Queensland under a dual-time zone arrangement.
+The bill was defeated on 15 June 2011.